deepak1810/Android-Projects/README.md

 In this Project you ll get simple implementation of database for android.

+Loading into Android Studio:
+unzip the file and load the file as it is on Android Studio Then on Left side below the project name You ll get many folders select app>src>main
+Here You ll get 2 types of file java(contians all java files) & res(contains layout and other resource files along with Menifest file)

+Implementation:
 Here  you will get implementation as two type of user
 1. User Login(Who can either Login or Create new Account)
 2. Admin(Having all functions of database)